computer-lab/computerlab.io/source/_posts/computer-diary-ptsteadman.md

 6:15PM: Take a call with my friend in the parking lot of Costco.
 I'm worried that my `shitbird` phone will have issues, so we use Zoom on her iPhone 6s Plus.

-8:30PM: Head a screening party with my GPD pocket (smolson).
+8:30PM: Head a screening party with my GPD pocket (`smolson`).
 Hope that I'll get a chance to write, but drink because I feel anti-social.

 ### Tuesday, October 31th 2017

 9:00AM: Get a ride back home to Bed-Stuy from Ridgewood.
-Decide to work from home, since I'll go to yoga in Greenpoint that evening.
+Decide to work from home, since I'm going to yoga in Greenpoint that evening.

 10:00AM - 6:00PM: Bill 4.5 hours for coding and research.
 Debug some issues
 related to JSON Web Tokens.
 Auth is always tricky, and I find working from home